Have a cuppa ...

 “You live alone?
 Not even a maid?
 That’s unusual for here, isn’t it?”

-“Yes.
+"Yes.
 My parents raised hell about me wanting my own place, but once I earned enough, what could they do?
 And I don’t need a maid.
 Someone does the housework twice a week and someone else comes and cooks over the weekend, enough dishes for the week.
 I just take what I need from the freezer.
-So, ready to try some home-made Filipino food?”
+So, ready to try some home-cooked Filipino food?"

 He stood up.
 “Set the table?”